DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

     and
     http://melhogan.com/website/comment-collection-les-sources-de-quoi-cheri/.

-[^46]: Nora Young, The Virtual Self: How Our Digital Lives Are Altering the
+[^46]: Nora Young, *The Virtual Self: How Our Digital Lives Are Altering the
-    World Around Us, Toronto: McClelland & Stewart, 2012.
+    World Around Us*, Toronto: McClelland & Stewart, 2012.
 Also see http://norayoung.ca/.

 [^47]: See Google Annual Search Statistics at